 Multiple array sizes will be available to accommodate specific requirements and afford flexible installation options.
 For example, in the to-scale image above, the sample array includes 37 individual elements.
 This is roughly the equivalent to eight 2.4 m parabolic dishes, each standing about 4 m high, while a 19-element array would equate to approximately three 2.4 m dishes.

 With parabolic dishes, at least a 15-meter separation between them is required to prevent antenna blockage.
 Our phased-array approach completely eliminates blockage issues, consumes less than 20% of the real estate and significantly reduces installation costs.

-Our gateway arrays are being engineered with the same patented VICTS technology that gives thousands of daily airline passengers fast, reliable Wi-Fi.
+Our gateway arrays are engineered with the same patented VICTS technology that gives thousands of daily airline passengers fast, reliable Wi-Fi.

 Combining the advantages of mechanically steered and electronically scanned arrays, our antennas avoid the limitations of both and are in a class by themselves.

 Simply put, our patented technology enables extreme performance efficiency in a compact package, delivering higher throughput at lower bandwidth costs than other phased arrays in any form factor.